-Are Casinos The Best Example of Dark Patterns At Work?
+Are Casinos The Best Example of Dark UX Patterns At Work?

 The other day, I was watching one of Louis Theroux’s old documentaries, called Gambling in Las Vegas.
 Theroux has tackled grittier topics throughout his career, but nevertheless, seeing people in the throes of a gambling addiction – a retired doctor claims she’s spent over $7 million in 10 years at the Las Vegas Hilton casino – isn’t easy viewing.